rahuldhaniramyadav/react-learning/README.md

 - use constant for the hardcoded values

 - Now we create a browser page with maine section (video in backgroud and title), multiple sesction and multiple movies inside each section

+- Now we need to implement GPT into our app